 At present, there are signs that civil society is slowly emerging in Cuba, despite Castro's attempts to suppress it.
-For example, the Catholic Church, the main recipient of humanitarian aid from international nongovernmental organizations, has experienced a resurgence since the Archbishop of Havana was made a Cardinal.
+For example, the Catholic Church, the main recipient of humanitarian aid from international nongovernmental organizations, has experienced a resurgence since the Archbishop of Havana was made a cardinal.
+The Varela project, a Cuban democratization initiative, attracted 25,000 signatures, prompting Castro to crack down on peaceful dissidents, sentencing 75 of them to up to 20 years in prison.